DylanMeeus/springboot_jwt_blog/_posts/2012-02-10-what-is-auth0.markdown

 We are very excited to announce [Auth0 (AuthZero)](http://www.auth0.com).

-Auth0 is about making identity management "just work".
+Auth0 is identity management __"just works"__.
 It's about removing the pain of developing, deploying, troubleshooting and operating a modern, advanced identity management system.

 Auth0 allows developers to easily connect their apps with common enterprise identity providers: Office365, Google Apps, Active Directory, OpenLDAP, SQL databases; and social/consumer ones: LiveID, Google, Twitter, FB, etc.

-We offer automated on-boarding and setup, single-sign-on, a uniform API for querying user directories, and logging and auditing; for the most common user scenarios.
+We offer automated on-boarding and setup, single-sign-on, a uniform and simple to use API for querying user directories, and logging and auditing; for the most common user scenarios.

 Auth0 is offered as a service, but supports multi-modal deployments: runs in the public cloud, private cloud or as a software appliance on-premises.